Rubberverse/qor-caddy/README.md

 | qor-caddy | latest-alpine, [version]-alpine | Lower file-size, uses Alpine image as it's base | x86_64, x86, ARM64 | ARMv7, ARMv6, powerpc64le, riscv64, s390x |
 | qor-caddy | latest-debian, [version]-debian | Bigger file-size, uses Debian image as it's base | x86_64, x86, ARM64 | ARMv7, ARMv5, powerpc64le, mips64le, s390x |

-⚠️ **We can't guarantee full compatibility for every single multi-architecture**
+⚠️ **We can't guarantee full compatibility for every single architecture**

 Sadly, my testing capabilities are limited to ARM64 and x86_64, I technically have a ARMv6 device somewhere but don't have proper tools to properly prepare it for testing.
 General consensus is, ARM builds and x86 builds should work fine, the rest of the architectures are provided as-is but would still be helpful hearing about potential issues while running my image on those architectures.